cwchentw/lightweight-cms/content/reference/setting.md

 ## Prologue

-Pending.
+Settings in mdcms work as parameters to modify mdcms sites.
+This article illustrates those settings.

 ## Note

-mdcms is still experimental and envolving.
+mdcms is still *experimental and envolving*.
 Those settings may change without warning.

-## Project Settings vs Theme Settings
+## Project Settings, Theme Settings and Plugin Settings

-There are two categories settings in mdcms.
-Project settings are used by mdcms itself while theme settings used by mdcms themes.
+There are three categories of settings in mdcms.
+Project settings are used by mdcms itself, theme settings used by mdcms themes and plugin settings used by mdcms plugins.

 You should not remove project settings because either internal library or utility scripts of mdcms rely on those constants to work properly.
-In contrary, theme settings are optional.
+In contrary, theme settings and plugin settings are optional.
 Current theme settings are used by *default* theme of mdcms.
 You may use a different set of theme settings in another mdcms theme.

 ## Site Information